-On November 14, 2023, the OIG issued their report on the top management and performance challenges facing the Commission in FY 2024.
-The OIG identified five challenges: (1) implementation of a course of action to show value of the Commission; (2) succession planning; (3) cohesive, collaborative, and engaged employees in a remote working environment; (4) long term grants management; and (5) continued focus on cyber security.
+On November 18, 2024, the OIG issued their report on the top management and performance challenges facing the Commission in FY 2025.
+The OIG identified five management and performance challenges: (1) implementation of a course of action to demonstrate the value of the Commission; (2) long term grants monitoring; (3) succession planning; (4) cohesive, collaborative, and engaged employees in a remote working environment; and (5) continued focus on cyber security.
+These challenges were identified based on audit work performed for the Office of Inspector General, input from Commission management, and knowledge of the Commission's programs and operations.
+With the return-to-work Executive Order and related guidance, the fourth challenge has been ameliorated although it presents its own challenges.

-Implementation of a Course of Action to Show Value of the Commission.
+Challenge 1: Implementation of a Course of Action to Demonstrate the Value of the Commission

 During the financial statement audit, the auditors noted that during the year ended September 30, 2022, a one-time appropriation of \$75 million was made to the Commission in the Infrastructure Investment and Jobs Act.
-While the additional funding is a welcomed opportunity, there still exists a longer-term threat to the funding of the Commission if the Commission does not show the value of the additional funding.
-This risk could be potentially offset with implementation of a vision and plan that demonstrates the value the Commission provides.
+While additional funding is a welcomed opportunity, there still exists a longer-term threat to the funding of the Commission if the Commission does not show the value of the additional funding.
+This risk could be potentially offset with the implementation of a vision and plan that demonstrates the value the Commission provides.
 Effectively, what the Commission needs to be able to demonstrate is that through the Commission's experience with a wide variety of solutions to economic and environmental issues throughout Alaska and the Arctic Circle, the American taxpayer receives the best value and return on investment through the continuance of the Commission.
 This may be as simple as a cost benefit analysis that shows that it will be more expensive for other Federal agencies to complete work in Alaska without the Commission.

-Through MAP 21 language the Commission has begun to spend budgetary authority on the behalf of other Federal agencies.
+Through MAP 21 language the Commission has begun to spend budgetary authority on behalf of other Federal agencies.
 While this is a good first step, as management continues to pursue these opportunities, management should also consider the development of performance metrics to show the value the Commission provides.
 For instance, developing estimates of the additional costs another Federal agency would incur to implement programs that the Commission could implement on their behalf could demonstrate value added.
 Further metrics could include how the Commission is better able to leverage knowledge, experience, and familiarity with the unique challenges in Alaska to expend budgetary dollars more effectively to obtain greater results.
 This in turn could inform other agencies about the value of being able to do more with less by partnering with the Commission.

 Further, the Commission should leverage its current grants monitoring process to provide statistics on the positive impact of previous grants.
-The Commission should consider performance benchmarking analysis of other grant making agencies within the Federal government.
+The Commission should consider an analysis of how other grant making agencies within the Federal government benchmark performance.
 Through consideration of this bench-marking process, the Commission can highlight what it does best and develop improvement plans for areas that the Commission is falling behind.
-We recommend the development of bench-marking attributes to mirror the items included in its considered course of actions.
+We recommend the development of benchmarking attributes to mirror the items included in its considered course of actions.